-• Did not have any item of unrecaptured section 1250 gain or 28% rate gain or loss for either regular tax or AMT.
+• Did not have any item of unrecaptured section 1250 gain or 28% rate gain or loss for the AMT.

-Instructions for Worksheets A and B. When you complete Worksheet A or Worksheet B, use foreign source capital gains and losses as refigured for the AMT if necessary and do not use any foreign source capital gains you elected to include on line 4g of AMT Form 4952.
-If you are required to complete a Schedule D for the AMT, use line 16 of that AMT Schedule D to complete line 3 of Worksheet A or line 4 of the Line 2 Worksheet for Worksheet B. Use 0.5357 instead of 0.4286 to complete lines 11, 13, and 15 of Worksheet B and to complete Steps 4 and 5 of the Line 15 Worksheet for Worksheet B.
+Instructions for Worksheets A and B. When you complete Worksheet A or Worksheet B, use foreign source capital gains and losses, as refigured for the AMT if necessary, and do not use any foreign source capital gains you elected to include on line 4g of AMT Form 4952.
+If you are required to complete a Schedule D for the AMT, use line 16 of that AMT Schedule D to complete line 3 of Worksheet A or line 4 of the Line 2 Worksheet for Worksheet B. Use 0.5357 instead of 0.4286 to complete lines 11, 13, and 15 of Worksheet B and to complete lines 8, 11, and 17 of the Line 15 Worksheet for Worksheet B.